JohnColvin/movieapi/README.md

 #### This app is a proof of concept and is not intended for use.
 Consult IMDB's terms before screen scraping them.

 This app performs on demand (no caching) screen scraping of IMDB.
-All responses are availavle in JSON and XML formats.
+All responses are available in JSON and XML formats.

 ## Endpoints